 We reflected on possible solutions, and the first thought went to the energy that “nourishes” the winery.
 The choice fell on renewable resources: today we can rely on a system of photovoltaic panels and on a cogenerator that provide 20KW per day.
 Whatever is missing comes from the grid, but only from sustainable sources (Geogreen's hydroelectric power stations), which are certified by the "Guarantee of Origin", an electronic certificate confirming its green origin.

-Always thinking of energy, we have placed in our car park a charging station for electric cars, including Tesla, which we are the only ones in Franciacorta to offer to visitors.
+Always thinking of energy, we placed in our car park a charging station for electric cars, including Tesla, which we are the only ones in Franciacorta to offer to visitors.

 We had another idea in mind: to be able to cool the cellar rooms naturally.
 We succeeded in this thanks to a complex system of pipes, through which rainwater drawn from a specific well flows.